Last Updated on

 After all this Temple Hopping, it’s time for you to enjoy a nice heart meal.
 Rather than going to a cafe and eating, Beyond Boundaries Myanmar, will take you into a village, where some traditional lunch will be laid out for you, at a villagers home.

 This experience of dining, in a village, at a locals house, will turn out to be a highlight of your 3 Day Bagan Trip for sure.

 Post lunch, spend some time with the local family, and then head to an offbeat cave temple.
 From here,you will be walking for 10 – 15 minutes through a thick canopy of trees, opening up into a grassland, leading to the river bed, where a private boat will be waiting for you.

 Hop on to the boat, enjoy the ambiance and see the sun set behind the horizon, as you sip on some hot tea.
 With this sunset, your 3 Day Trip To Bagan comes to an eventful end.

 After having experienced Bagan for 2-3 days, you’ll realise that this is how a Typical day in Bagan is like:

-After spending 3 Days in Bagan, you can either take the night bus to Inle Lake or Yangon, or the morning bus the next day to Mandalay, and carry on with your Myanmar Road Trip following the Golden Kite Itinerary.
+After spending 3 Days in Bagan, you can either take the night bus to Inle Lake or Yangon, or the morning bus the next day to Mandalay, and carry on with your Myanmar Road Trip following the 7 Day Myanmar Golden Kite Itinerary or this extended 2 Week Myanmar Itinerary.